 Intimacy is Difficult

 Adult children of alcoholics are very fearful of intimacy.
-They feel lost, out of control and powerless with another.
+The child feels lost, out of control and powerless.
 It is hard to identify feelings.
 It is even harder to express and communicate their needs.
 Who did they learn from?
 Nobody growing up.